Lindstromer/docs/manual/page-types.rst

     The description of the page type

+.. attribute:: labels

+    Since version 1.2.0 all post type can handle the **labels** object that exists on a `post type <http://codex.wordpress.org/Function_Reference/get_post_type_object>`_.

+    So this means that you can change "Add New Page" for every page type and have something like "Add New Startpage".

+    Just create a array with the **lables** keys and values on your page type meta array.

 .. attribute:: post_type

     Array of post types that the page type should be registered on.
 Default is `page`.

 .. attribute:: sort_order

     The sort order number of the page type.
-This required the Papi option ...

 .. attribute:: template